compomics/ThermoRawFileParser/README.md

                                input directory.
   -s, --stdout               Write to standard output.
 Cannot be combined with
                                file or directory output.
-Implies silent logging, i.e. logging level 0 -f, --format=VALUE         The spectra output format: 0 for MGF, 1 for mzML, 2 for indexed mzML, 3 for Parquet.
+Implies silent logging, i.e. logging level 0 -f, --format=VALUE         The spectra output format: 0 for MGF, 1 for mzML, 2 for indexed mzML, 3 for Parquet; both numeric and text (case insensitive) value recognized.
                                Defaults to indexed mzML if no format is specified.
-  -m, --metadata=VALUE       The metadata output format: 0 for JSON, 1 for TXT.
+  -m, --metadata=VALUE       The metadata output format: 0 for JSON, 1 for TXT;
+                               both numeric and text (case insensitive) value recognized
   -c, --metadata_output_file=VALUE
                              The metadata output file.
 By default the metadata file is written to the output directory.